 You will be expected to spend on average 40 hours per week on study, which includes attendance at lectures, tutorials and laboratories, completing assessments and self-directed study.

-For the first three years, each year comprises six courses (90 credits) covering core science and engineering, delivering the fundamental knowledge, including key principles a technologist is expected to have.
+For the second and third years, each year is made up of six courses (90 credits) covering core science and engineering, delivering the fundamental knowledge, including key principles a technologist is expected to have.
 The remaining 30 credits comprise project work in which you will put your knowledge into practice while working on real world problems and tasks, applying the fundamental knowledge gained in other courses.